-Undocumented Internals of the Bitcoin, Ethereum and Blockchain
+The Undocumented Internals of the Bitcoin Ethereum and Blockchains from IPO to ICO

 Authors: Vijay Mukhi

 Publishing Date: December 2017

 In the year 2017, Bitcoin touched a market capitalization of over 100 billion dollars.
 In the year 2014, one Bitcoin could buy about 500 dollars, just three years later one Bitcoin buys 16,000 dollars.
 The Initial Coin Offering or an ICO is becoming the preferred method of raising money.
 Many countries like Dubai have announced their own crypto-currency called emCash.